 Albert's Bistro: This quirky spot is both a family friendly Greek restaurant and 18-hole mini golf course all in one!

 Fun Time Pottery: If creativity is something your kids love, head to this spot to make their own custom pottery creations.

 For more on unique experiences (for all ages), visit this link.

 I dunno about you, but when I'm on a vacation (or a staycation), the question of where and what we'll eat is foremost on my mind.
 If you have picky eaters then you'll want to be even more vigilant about choosing places where there are kid-friendly options.
 Two surefire hits are Tavern United and Aaltos' Family Dining, both with huge menus sure to cater to all tastes and couldn't be more convenient if you've opted to stay at CanadInns.

 Venturing further out, the Dock on Princess offers a variety of pub faves combined with some more adventurous offerings like coconut onion rings (so delicious), miso beef wrap and seared tuna salad.
 Another great option is Browns Social House for familiar and friendly cuisine (there is a secret kids menu, so be sure to ask about it).

 We were told some of the best pizza in the city is at Pizza Express and judging by the number of people both dining in and taking out, a lot of other people think so too.
 For breakfast, there are plenty of options and the meal we had at Mum's Family Restaurant was tasty, simple and satisfying.

 Some other places to eat:

-Prairie Firehouse: More on the fine dining side, featuring local ingredients, this beautiful fire house, turned restaurant is a must-visit.
+Prairie Firehouse: More on the fine dining side, featuring local ingredients, this beautiful fire hall, turned restaurant is a must-visit.

 Komfort Kitchen: Featuring comfort food to fill your belly.
 Stop in for fantastic breakfasts.